AleronWen/SoRaVAC/README.md

   1. Download SoRaVAC_Installer_&lt;version&gt;.zip
   2. Unzip de file
   3. Right-click on "install.ps1" and select "Execute with PowerShell".
-Windows will warn you and maybe open a windows asking you to switch to developper mode, this should not be necessary, juste acknoledge the questions in the shell window.
+Windows will warn you and maybe open a windows asking you to switch to developper mode, this is unfortunately necessary.
+When developper mode is activated the software can be installed.

+*Note*: You can disable the developper mode after the installation of the software, SoRaVAC will still be able to work.

 ## Usage